 Important: The information on this page is based on UK regulations for the 2020/2021 tax year.

-UK taxpayers should know that how much income tax you pay on interest depends on your personal allowance, your starting rate for savings and your personal savings allowance.
+How much income tax you pay depends on your personal allowance.
+This is your starting rate for savings and your personal savings allowance.

-Money you earn through your interest, wages, pension or other income is tax-free up to £12,500.
+The money you earn through your interest, wages, pension or in other ways is tax-free up to an annual limit of £12,500.

 The starting rate for savings will not apply to you if your other income is £17,500 or more a year.

 If you earn under £17,500 in other (non-interest) income, you will qualify for a starting rate for savings.